-What is the best grey paint?
+What is the best gray paint?

-The most popular grey paint from Farrow & Ball (and one we have all used a lot) is Elephant's Breath.
+The most popular gray paint from Farrow & Ball (and one we have all used a lot) is Elephant's Breath.
 This is one of those warn greige paints everyone has been talking about.
 It's perfect for rooms that lack natural light or are north-facing where it becomes almost like a soft lilac.
 What we love so much about this color is that it evolves throughout the day: it's cooler in the morning and gets deeper and moodier in the evenings.

 Valspar’s Gravity is one of the most popular grays because of its versatility.
 The shade is light and airy so ideal for creating a clean modern look; but the neutrality of the shade means it will work with any warm or cool tones you might already have going on in your home.

-Agreeable Gray is Sherwin-Williams most popular grey right now.
+Agreeable Gray is Sherwin-Williams most popular option right now.
 Again, it's on the much warmer side and is perfect for creating those cozy, welcoming spaces we all want in our homes right now.
 You could put this on the walls of any room, but it will look cleaner in naturally light-filled rooms and in darker rooms more of that brown undertone will come out.

-Which colors go best with grey paint?
+Which colors go best with gray paint?

 'You’ll definitely want to look at the undertones in your gray paint color before deciding what to pair with it,' says Sue Wadden director of color marketing at Sherwin-Williams.
 'But I love the combination of gray paint on the walls and white trim.'